FangHeng/PackMIL/README.md

 - [x] Add the code for the training and testing of the model.
 - [x] Add the code for the preprocessing of the datasets.
 - [ ] Upload experiment Docker environment.
-- [ ] Upload the extracted features of the datasets.
+- [ ] Upload the extracted features of the datasets (Huggingface, Baidu Netdisk, and ModelScope).
 - [ ] Add the code for the visualization of the results.
 - [ ] Improving README document.
 <!-- - [ ] Improving the code structure. -->